 What’s it like to use Sony LinkBuds Fit?

 True to its name, the Sony LinkBuds Fit is built around getting its users a comfortable fit — which it does effectively.
 However, what this kind of ear tip does not do is guarantee a good seal.
-I’ve seen a few earbuds with this pop-off all-in-one kind of earbud like that of the Samsung Galaxy Buds3 Pro so far and I’ve yet to be impressed.
-This type of tip does guarantee is a much more comfortable experience, even if it does sometimes feel like your earbuds are falling out.
-Unlike the tips of the Buds3, those of the Sony LinkBuds Fit are made of a single piece of silicone, which means they’re not going to tear or get destroyed through normal swapping.
-But the bad news is that with a completely malleable nozzle, there isn’t as much outward pressure on your ear canal, which can mean a less complete seal.
-Just remember to yank, not pry and tear the ear tips off and you shouldn’t cause any damage to them.
+I’ve seen a few earbuds with this pop-off all-in-one kind of earbud like that of the Samsung Galaxy Buds3 Pro so far, and I’ve yet to be impressed.
+What this type of tip does guarantee is a much more comfortable experience, even if it does sometimes feel like your earbuds are falling out.

-The latest generation of LinkBuds seems to like the super-flimsy material and I understand the appeal.
+The latest generation of LinkBuds seems to like the super-flimsy material, and I understand the appeal.
 By ensuring a secure fit — if not a perfect seal — with the least pressure necessary, it’s insanely easy to forget that you’re wearing the Sony LinkBuds Fit.
 If you can have that and not have to worry about a good fit, then the tradeoffs are a lot easier to stomach.
 You can also customize the look of these with included accessories, but those come at an additional cost.

-If there was one thing I’d change about the Sony LinkBuds Fit it would be the controls.
-I’m unsure how or why I had so much trouble with the touch inputs, but for whatever reason the already-limited options did not want to trigger for me in the lab or outdoors.
-While I;m a big fan of the wide area tap means of controls, it just didn’t work well for me on the Sony LinkBuds Fit — though your mileage may vary.
+If there was one thing I’d change about the Sony LinkBuds Fit, it would be the controls.
+I’m unsure how or why I had so much trouble with the touch inputs, but for whatever reason, the already-limited options did not want to trigger for me in the lab or outdoors.
+While I’m a big fan of the wide-area tap means of controls, it just didn’t work well for me on the Sony LinkBuds Fit — though your mileage may vary.
 It was seasonably cold here in Canada, so that might have had something to do with it.

 For those looking to exercise a lot, the Sony LinkBuds Fit has earned an ingress protection rating of IPX4, meaning the buds themselves can handle sweat.
-Just don’t take these in the shower or swimming and you should be fine.
+Just don’t take these in the shower or swimming, and you should be fine.
 You should have zero issues on a run, lifting session, or other strenuous activity.

 Input | Left earbud | Right earbud |